 Notably, there is a difference between offenses that you might be charged with in court and administrative action that might be taken by DMV.
 You might be charged with Reckless Driving (VTL 1212) which is a criminal matter to be handled in court.
 In addition, DMV may call you to a fatality hearing or a hearing because they allege you failed to file an accident report within 10 days (VTL 605-a1).
 Even if your court case is pled down or dismissed, DMV can still take administrative action against you and suspend your license.

 Finally, if you are ticketed and plead guilty to that ticket, that plea might be used against you if you are sued for damages in civil court.
 Hence, due to potential for criminal, civil, and administrative consequences, it is critical that you contact an attorney immediately.

 Who Should I Contact?

-If you were involved in a car accident involving a fatality or other serious injury, contact Adam H. Rosenblum of The Rosenblum Law Firm.
+If you were involved in a car accident involving a fatality or other serious injury, contact Adam H. Rosenblum of Rosenblum Law.
 Mr. Rosenblum and his team of experienced traffic ticket attorneys will do what they can to have your license reinstated while vigorously defending and protecting your legal rights.
-In a sticky situation, e-mail or call The Rosenblum Law Firm at 888-883-5529.
+In a sticky situation, e-mail or call Rosenblum Law at 888-883-5529.